Zren/zren.github.io/_posts/2017-07-08-patching-breeze-window-decorations.markdown

 ## 2. Remove the triangle in the bottom right when set to No Borders.

+> Note: I didn't realize there was a config option to disable this at the time.

 For some reason, when you chose "no borders" it adds this stupid little triangle, which is drawn *on top* of the window.
 For now I've been using "No side borders" which draws a bottom border but I'd like to fix that.